Bauchibred/ethernaut-solutions/README.md

     data: pnaData
 })

-// check that you are now the owner
+// check to see if we are the owner or not
 // await contract.owner()

-// Whitelist yourself
+// we whitelist our address
 wlData = web3.eth.abi.encodeFunctionCall({
     name: 'addToWhitelist',
     type: 'function',